 Extend Office Trial Period for 180 days

-- Press Windows+R keys and type
+- Press Windows+R keys type:

 - Now go to the following folder

-- Once you are in
+- Once you are in the folder:

 - In the command prompt windows type OSPPREARM.exe and hit enter to execute it.

-You need to execute the file whenever you want to extend Office trial for 30 more days, remember you can only do that for 5 times to get 180 days of free Office trial period.
+You need to execute the file whenever you want to extend Office trial for 30 more days, remember you can only do that for five times to get 180 days of free Office trial period.
 You should buy a license if you do use Office products regularly.

 Office for Students

-If you are a student and have a valid .edu email address then you should check for the Microsoft Office offers for students and teachers, visit Office for student and teachers to learn more about the eligibility criteria.
+If you are a student and have a valid .edu email address, then you should check for the Microsoft Office offers for students and teachers, visit Office for student and teachers to learn more about the eligibility criteria.